kelseyhightower/event-gateway-on-kubernetes/README.md

 > The HTTP URL follows the standard format for accessing cluster local services.
 In this case the `echo` deployment runs in the `default` namespace.
 This configuration works because the Event Gateway is running in the same cluster as the `echo` deployment.

 At this point the `echo` service has been registered with the Event Gateway, but before it can receive events a subscription must be created.
+There can only be one binding for HTTP events mapped to a specific path and method pair.

-There can only be one binding for a specific HTTP event mapped to a specific path and method.
-Before we can route events to the `echo` Kubernetes service we need to delete the subscription for the `echo` cloud function:
+Delete the current subscription for HTTP events on the `POST` method `/` path pair:

 ```
 curl -X DELETE \
   http://${EVENT_GATEWAY_IP}:4001/v1/spaces/default/subscriptions/http,POST,%2F
 ```

-Next create an HTTP event subscription for the `echo-service` function:
+Next, create an HTTP event subscription for the `echo-service` function:

 ```
 curl --request POST \